I’m so happy you’re here! I love all things food. I love learning about food, creating new recipes, cooking, eating and sharing food with others.

 - Making huge batches of apple butter with my extended family.
 Endlessly stirring the apple butter in a copper kettle over a fire waiting for the apples to cook down and for the apple butter to be thick enough to can.

 I am a mother to one amazing little boy, Sebastian, and I can’t wait to cook alongside him in our kitchen.
 He isn’t quite old enough yet but he does like to sit in a chair next to the counter and watch me cook and smell different ingredients.
 We also have an adorable dog, Da Vinci.
-Most days you will find me cooking in our kitchen, playing with our son, taking walks with our dog or working on this blog.
+Most days you will find me cooking in our kitchen, playing with our son, taking walks with our dog, or working on this blog.

-To show her how much I cared about her I turned to food.
+To show her how much I cared about her, I turned to food.
 I would always try to bring one of her favorite foods with me when I visited her in the hospital.
-I remember one day we drove to three different stores looking for kohlrabi since they were technically out of season.
+I remember one day we drove to three different stores looking for kohlrabi because they were out of season.
 At a time when I couldn’t do anything to help her, I couldn’t think of a better way to show her how much she meant to me.

 P.S.
 Now that you know a little about me I would love to hear from you.
 What are you struggling with in the kitchen?
 Are there ingredients you don’t understand how to use?
 What are your favorite dishes?